marqsm/malabi/README.md

 **It is completely unoptimized and untested in any real environment, and absolutely nobody should currently use it in production.**

-What it is good for is understanding what functions like map, filter, reduce do (from underscore) and simple functional concepts like composing functions, creating partial functions and currying functions.
+What it is good for is understanding what functions like map, filter, reduce do (from underscore) and simple functional concepts like composing functions and creating partial functions.
+Currying functions is under construction.

 ### Installing
 1. Clone the repository